amloveyweb/amloveyweb.github.io/_pages/AssetsExplorer/Find Unused Assets.md

 * In __StreamingAssets__ folder
 * Has __AssetBundle__ assigned
 * The Assets are the dependencies of an AssetBundle
 * In __Unity Build Report__.
-Because of this one, we have to trigger a build to get the unused files.
+Because of this one, we have to trigger a build to get the unused files

 ## How Assets Explorer show the Used/Unused assets?